Proverbs Chapter 16

-Thank you, but I do not want any part of that kind of life.
-When you live a righteous life, you can go to bed at night and sleep in peace.
-You have no enemies.
-We read in verse seven that if you had any enemies, they would be at peace with you.
+Thank you, but I do not want any part of that kind of life, always afraid of losing what you have.
+Unlike the righteousness person in verse seven that if you had any enemies, they would be at peace with you.

 Proverbs 16:9 "A man's heart deviseth his way: but the LORD directeth his steps."